zachzhou777/ML4AL/README.md

-# MLP4ALP
+# Machine Learning for Ambulance Location
-Embedding multilayer perceptrons in MIP models for the ambulance location problem.
+Embedding machine learning models in mixed-integer programming formulations for the ambulance location problem.